An Effective Needs Assessment Helps Ensure Program Success

-In one form or another, organizations perform a training needs assessment before embarking on a leadership development program.
+In one form or another, most organizations perform a training needs assessment before embarking on a leadership development program.
 These assessments range from simple awareness that leadership development should be provided to an extensive multi-faceted analysis to identify gaps in development and determine the right additions to the development process.

 How do you know that your needs assessment is complete and accurate?
-Whether the person performing the needs assessment is an external consultant or on an internal team, here is a simple needs assessment process to follow that covers the most important details on how to start a needs assessment:
+Whether the person performing the needs assessment is an external consultant or on an internal team, here is a simple needs assessment process to follow that covers the most important details on how to start a needs assessment.

-Start with the bigger organizational picture
+STEP ONE: Start with the bigger organizational picture

 Background information is an essential part of the needs analysis.
 It allows the report to have much-needed context and grounds the specific recommendations in the organization’s culture, objectives, and history.